Fill your College Details

 9. What is Long polling and when it is used?

-• The client sends a request to the server
+• The client makes a server request

 10. What are the different types of CSS selectors?